NASA-AMMOS/slim-leaderboard/README.md

 ```

+You can see more examples in the `examples/` sub-folder within this repository.

 ### Run Instructions

 Requirements:
 * Python 3
 * `requests` module
+* `requests-cache` module

 Setup:
 - Generate a GitHub personal access token and replace the string `TOKEN_GOES_HERE` with the value of your token.
 NOTE: make sure the "repo" group permission is enabled for your token within GitHub.com's personal access token setup.